swmannepalli/Fabric-Spark-Fundamentals/Task2-Upload-DataSet-To-Lakehouse.md

 ### Task 2: Upload File To Lakehouse

 In this task we upload a file to LakehouseSpark.
-We will use this data to run some spark commands to get a basic understanding on spark functions.
+We will use this data to run some spark commands to get basic understanding on spark functions.

 -----------------------------------------------------------------------------------------